ibm-cloud-docs/assistant-data/backup.md

 A CronJob named `$INSTANCE-store-cronjob` is created and enabled for you automatically when you deploy the service.
 A CronJob is a type of Kubernetes controller.
 A CronJob creates Jobs on a repeating schedule.
 For more information, see [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/){: external} in the Kubernetes documentation.

 The jobs that are created by the store cron job are called `$INSTANCE-backup-job-$TIMESTAMP`.
 Each job deletes old logs and runs a backup of the store Postgres database.
 Postgres provides a tool that is called `pg_dump`.
 The dump tool creates a backup by sending the database contents to `stdout` where you can write it to a file.
-The backups are created with the `pg_dump` command and stored in a persistent volume claim (PVC) named $INSTANCE-store-pvc .
-You are responsible for moving the backup to a more secure location after its initial creation.
+The backups are created with the `pg_dump` command and stored in a persistent volume claim (PVC) named $INSTANCE-store-pvc.

+You are responsible for moving the backup to a more secure location after its initial creation, preferrably a location that can be accessed outside of the cluster where the backups cannot be deleted easily.
+Ensure this happens for all environments, especially for Production clusters.
+{: note}

 The following table lists the configuration values that control the backup cron job.
 You can change the default values for these settings by adding them to the `install-override.yaml` file and changing their default values when you deploy the service.
 Or you can edit these settings by editing the cron job after the service is deployed by using the `oc edit cronjob $INSTANCE-store-cronjob` command.